 Sam is the Director of the Saltwater Institute and the classroom teacher for this year’s Program.
 Sam completed his teaching degree in 1998 in Physical Education, Health and Science and has since taken teaching positions throughout Victoria, Western Australia and England.

-For the past three years Sam has overseen Mansfield Secondary College’s Mt Buller Annex throughout Term Three.
+For the past six years Sam has overseen Mansfield Secondary College’s Mt Buller Annex throughout Term Three.
 This hugely successful program sees young alpine athletes undertake intensive ski and snowboard coaching every morning, before attending school in the afternoon with a unique Alpine focused curriculum.
 It was through seeing firsthand the incredible benefits students gained in this environment that led to the development of The Saltwater Institute and the #inthepipeline curriculum.

 When not on the Mountain Sam lives in Jan Juc with his young family.
 His love of the ocean and wilderness, experience within this model as well as his passion for alternate educational settings make him the perfect fit for Saltwater Institute classrooms.

 · Held teaching Positions in Melbourne, Country Victoria, Perth and Oxford England.